 After maintaining two Michelin stars and winning one of his own, he departed for Waldo's at the Cliveden and was ultimately seduced by running his own business on the Isle of Wight at The Hambrough.

 The Independent’s Tracey MacLeod describes Thompson’s style as ‘classic-with-a-twist’.
-Pan-fried scallops with cauliflower ‘cous-cous’, Ras el Hanout and coriander shoots shared space on a recent tasting menu with a pressing of smoked eel, pork belly, foie gras and Granny Smith apple.
+Pan-fried scallops with cauliflower ‘cous-cous’, Ras el Hanout and coriander shoots may share space on menus with a pressing of smoked eel, pork belly, foie gras and Granny Smith apple.